Now Available - One-Time Audits! See Pricing

 • Hobbies & Interests

 This ideal customer becomes the basis for your Amazon target market.
-Now that you know what they’re like, you can make informed choices about how you structure your product descriptions, set your pricing, establish your keywords, set up your featured products advertisements, and all other aspects of your marketing.
+Now that you know what they’re like, you can make informed choices about how you structure your product descriptions, set your pricing, establish your keywords, set up your featured product advertisements, and all other aspects of your marketing.

 Sponsored Products Search Term Reports

-You may potentially shut down poor performing keywords, but that’s not all you can do to enhance your targeting.
+You may potentially shut down poor-performing keywords, but that’s not all you can do to enhance your targeting.
 These profitable keywords are exactly how customers find your products, so you’ll want to focus on them.
 If you don’t already have these keywords in your product name and description, add them in.

 Identify What Benefit Your Product Provides

-A successful business will fulfill its customers’ needs and leave them with a satisfying experience.
-You should ask yourself what problem you solve.
 People don’t want to buy products just to have them; they want the benefit.
-Identify what benefit your product provides, and you can reverse-engineer who will be your best target audience because they’re the people who want the solution you’re offering.
+Identify what benefits your product provides, and you can reverse-engineer who will be your best target audience because they’re the people who want the solution you’re offering.

 Use Amazon Buyer Data

 Amazon provides even more customer insights through its Amazon Buyer Data tools.
 You get some core information about people who have purchased from you before, including buyer names, recipient names, and shipping addresses.
-With this data, you can see what your sales demographic looks like to help guide your business and marketing decisions.
+With this data, you can see your sales demographic to help guide your business and marketing decisions.

 While Amazon will bring you customers by the nature of being Amazon, you can take your business even further by understanding and effectively targeting your ideal audience.
 With those insights, you can build on the benefits Amazon already gives so sellers can stay competitive in an ever-growing seller market.